 I love food.
 I love all types of food.
 I love looking at pictures of food.
 I love watching TV shows about food.
 I love making it, eating it, buying it, thinking about it.
 There were a few serious years of my life in which I considered pursuing it and becoming a pastry chef, and eating my way through my working yearsâ€” bouncing from brownie to pastry to triple layer chocolate cake to souffle and get paid for it.

-Instead, I decided to come to terms with my Food Network addiction and nurse it as a hobby instead, though I will admit I still haven’t ruled out the possibility of one day having my own cooking show, and still occasionally dream about becoming the Oprah of the food world.
-Since being at university, I have discovered food blogs as … Read More »
+Instead, I decided to come to terms with my Food Network addiction and nurse it as a hobby instead, though I will admit I still haven’t ruled out the possibility of one day having my own cooking show, and still occasionally dream about becoming the … Read More »

 I am a foodie!
 I love trying different kinds of cuisines.
 My mantra for good health is to try everything, but the consumption should not be overly excessive.
 In Findlay, I haven’t had much opportunity to explore around different food places, but couple of days ago I decided to try our campus dining hall.
 The food was beyond my expectation and I truly enjoyed my experience over there.